 As women get older, our reproductive system seems to turn on us.
 Heavy periods, no periods, irregular periods.
 Sickness and weight gain on birth control.
 Back reactions to hormonal birth control.
 It can be chaos.
 Mom groups on Facebook are filled with questions about birth control and whats the best way to live with being a woman 😉

 During the past year, I suffered with extremely heavy periods.
 So much so, I became anemic which is probably one of the hardest health problems I have had to overcome.
 The fatigue, lack of focus, and getting easily winded was horrible for someone who takes care of her children alone most of the time.
 I hope my story is helpful to other women who are going through similar things.

-When I first started getting the heavy periods, like afraid-to-leave-the-house heavy, I just chalked it up to being a woman.
+When I first started getting the heavy periods, like afraid-to-leave-the-house heavy.
+Like I-should-have-bought-stock-in-Softcups because I was go through so many.
+I just chalked it up to being a woman.
 It would pass and life would continue.
 At my annual exam, my doctor recommended some form of hormonal birth control or an endometrial ablation to control the heavy periods.
 I elected to go on birth control because I was worried about the risks of the surgery plus I previously took birth control without a problem.

 Well, this time my body wasn’t having it because my periods didn’t stop, and I felt sick all the time.
 Perfect.
 After two months of birth control, the bleeding finally stopped and I stopped the pill.
 Thinking, there is no way that I can get a period like that again.
 Oh boy was I wrong.

 From May to July 2016 I was having constant bleeding.
 Usually heavy, but it did slow down for a couple weeks before my ablation.
 It was one of the worst times of my life.
 I didn’t want to leave the house.
 My periods were so heavy and (TMI alert) filled with clots that I couldn’t figure out how my body was producing and losing so much blood.